Caspar Bartholin the Younger

 Caspar Bartholin the Younger (/bɑrˈtoʊlɪn, ˈbɑrtəlɪn/; Latinized: Caspar Bartholin Secundus; 10 September 1655 – 11 June 1738), was a Danish anatomist who first described the "Bartholin's gland" in the 17th century.
 The discovery of the Bartholin's gland is sometimes mistakenly credited to his grandfather.

 Early life and education

 Bartholin was born in Copenhagen, Denmark.
 He came from an eminent family.
-He is the grandson of theologian and anatomist Caspar Bartholin the Elder (1585–1629) and son of physician, mathematician, and theologian Thomas Bartholin (1616–1680).
-His uncle was scientist and physician Rasmus Bartholin (1625–1698).
+He was the grandson of theologian and anatomist Caspar Bartholin the Elder (1585–1629) and son of physician, mathematician, and theologian Thomas Bartholin (1616–1680).
+His uncle was a scientist and physician Rasmus Bartholin (1625–1698).